brunogondim/Dapp0.3/README.md

-# datasets DApp
+# Datasets DApp

-datasets is a customized DApp written in Python, which originally resembles the one provided by the sample [Echo Python DApp](https://github.com/cartesi/rollups-examples/tree/main/echo-python).
+Datasets is a customized DApp written in Python, which originally resembles the one provided by the sample [Echo Python DApp](https://github.com/cartesi/rollups-examples/tree/main/echo-python).

 The documentation below reflects the original application code, and should also be used as a basis for documenting any DApp created with this mechanism.